 5. “How do we ensure photos feel authentic?”

 Answer: Work with a photographer who blends into the background.
-Editorial photographers (like me) prioritize unposed moments over forced smiles.
+The Royal Hawaiian (like me) prioritize unposed moments over forced smiles.

 Conclusion